 There are currently 1.4 million RNs in the U.S. whose initial nursing education was an associate degree.
 Of those 1.4 million nurses, only 12.1% received a BSN and only 5.2% received a master's or doctorate in nursing.
 Today's nursing field requires advanced degrees to meet the needs of an increasingly complex healthcare environment, making the need for seamless academic progression a vital part of the nursing profession.
 SNHU answers the demand for nurses today to advance their education.

 There are approximately 1,200 undergraduate students enrolled in the BSN program and 134 graduate students enrolled in the MSN programs.
-Students in SNHU's online nursing programs benefit from the advantages of a private, nonprofit, regionally accredited university, including: Online classrooms create a more enriching learning environment through inter-professional education which includes nursing, healthcare administration, public health, and health informatics.
+Students in SNHU's online nursing programs benefit from the advantages of a private, nonprofit, institutionally accredited university, including: Online classrooms create a more enriching learning environment through inter-professional education which includes nursing, healthcare administration, public health, and health informatics.

 Courses create a community that lead to increased collaboration, without the constraints of sitting together in a classroom.